Shinji Higuchi: Personal affairs

-Higuchi supports Japan's whaling and consumptions of whale meats in general, and have appeared in the 2023 pro-whaling documentary film by Keiko Yagi, the director of the 2015 film Behind The Cove.
+Higuchi supports Japan's whaling and consumptions of whale meat in general, and has appeared in a 2023 pro-whaling documentary film by Keiko Yagi, the director of the 2015 film Behind The Cove.
 The 2023 documentary featured the pro-whaling claim to highlight the necessity of whaling to control the marine ecosystem to prevent declines of fish stocks by whales, which largely affected public opinion regards the issues in Japan.
 The Fisheries Agency of Japan withdrew the claim in 2009 at the annual meeting of International Whaling Commission, but didn't correct it domestically afterwards.
 Yagi and Higuchi remarked that "Godzilla is closely connected to whales and environmental issues in naming of the character and other aspects", (Note: Production of the 1954 film involved several whale-related aspects; Godzilla's name was based on the nickname of the man who loved whale meats, and early ideas of the monster were a giant octopus to attack a whaling vessel in Indian Ocean, or a gigantic whale monster attacks Tokyo.
 Godzilla favors to prey on whales, and Godzilla and Godzilla Junior were depicted either to prey on or slaughter whales in Ghidorah, the Three-Headed Monster and Godzilla vs. Destoroyah respectively.
 Additionally, MV Brigitte Bardot owned by Sea Shepherd Conservation Society was at one point named MV Godzilla with a paint of Godzilla on it, and the vessel was used for anti-whaling activities against Japan by the NPO.) and expressed their supports for whaling and skeptical views towards veganism.